Progressive supranuclear palsy

 What to expect from your doctor

-- Have you experienced problems with balance or walking?
+- Have you had problems with balance or walking?

-- Do you find it difficult to see items below you, such as the plate when you are eating?
+- Do you find it hard to see items below you, such as the plate when you are eating?

 - Do you have trouble speaking or swallowing?